openqasm/openqasm/benchmarks/SAT/README.rst

  measure v[1] -> m[0];
  measure v[2] -> m[1];

-A sample run of this program using IBMQuantumExperience (with 128 shots) yields the outcome
+A sample run of this program using IBM Q experience (with 128 shots) yields the outcome

 ::